Augusto-LJ/task-manager-pinia/README.md

 # ✅ Task Manager

 A simple and functional **Single Page Application (SPA)** that helps you track your tasks.
+The objective of this project was to learn about Pinia.

 ## 🚀 Technologies